AlasteirHo/LSTM-for-Financial-Market-forecasting/README.md

 The dataset comprises 4 years of daily closing prices for Apple Inc. (AAPL), obtained using the `yfinance` library.
 The data was preprocessed by:
 - Normalizing values using `MinMaxScaler`.
 - Splitting into training and validation sets (80:20 ratio).
-- Using a sliding-window approach for sequence preparation.
+- Using a sliding-window of 30 days for sequence preparation.

 ## Model Architecture